pankegallery/openar-v1-subgraph/docs/entities.md

 ## InactiveBid

-The `InactiveAsk` entity represents a Bid that is no longer valid on the Zora Protocol.
+The `InactiveAsk` entity represents a Bid that is no longer valid on the openAR Protocol.
 InactiveBids have either been `removed` or `finalized`.

 | Field Name            |  Type           |     Description                                            |